hoprnet/hopr-core/README.md

 #### Infura setup
 1. Sign up for [`Infura and obtain your Project ID`](../../wiki/Setup/#Infura).
-2. Insert the project id into `.env.example` :
+2. Insert the project id into `.env` :
 ```markdown
 ...
 # Infura config